testing-felickz/setupr/docs/installation.md

 ## PyPI

-*This is the recommended way to install setupr… Maybe?*
+*This is the recommended way to install setupr.*

 1. [OPTIONAL] Create a [Python virtual environement](https://docs.python.org/3/library/venv.html).
 This will allow